20 Tips for Teaching an Accessible Online Course

 - Provide options for demonstrating learning (e.g., different types of test items, portfolios, presentations, discussions).

-A video, 20 Tips for Instructors about Making Online Learning Courses Accessible, may be freely viewed online.
+A video, 20 Tips for Instructors about Making Online Learning Courses Accessible, may be viewed freely.
 Permission is granted to reproduce DO-IT videos for educational, non-commercial purposes as long as the source is acknowledged.